Saving for a Baby

 How much does it cost to raise a child in the UK?

-Research from Raisin UK in 2021, incorporating data from the ONS and CPAG, indicates that raising a child until the age of 18 in the UK can cost parents up to £174,290.48.
+The average amount of money spent on raising a child from birth to 18 in the UK is £223,256 (as of 2023*).
 This figure covers expenses beyond the day-to-day essentials, including childcare, taxes, housing, and higher education.
 While it’s unlikely you’ll have such a large amount saved up for a baby, the research highlights the wider financial commitment that comes with raising a child.

 7 money-saving tips for new parents